Composed By: Henrik Skram

 Reviewed by Melissa Minners

-The music of 90 Minutes was composed by Norwegian composer Henrik Skram who studied composition at the Guildhall School of Music and Drama in London and the Norwegian Academy of Music.
-Relatively new to the movie score scene, he composed musical scores for a number of short films before being approached to score 90 Minutes.
+The musical score of Crestfallen was created by Norwegian composer Henrik Skram.
+Having studied musical composition at the Guildhall School of Music and Drama in London and the Norwegian Academy of Music, Skram began composing musical scores for short films up until just recently when he was approached to create the score for the Norwegian dramatic film 90 Minutes.
+Crestfallen represents his second full feature film project.